L-Acoustics: History

 L-Acoustics later introduced other products, including the ARCS Constant Curvature Array (1995), dV-DOSC modular line source (1999), Kudo with K-Louver variable directivity (2005), P Series self-powered coaxials (2006), SB28 subwoofer with laminar vents and LA4 and LA8 amplified controllers (2007).
 The company also introduced their Soundvision simulation software in 2004, designed to allow system designers to create accurate 3D acoustical models of potential systems using the company's products.

 In 2008, 15 years after the launch of V-DOSC, L-Acoustics introduced the K1 system, designed primarily for large festivals and stadium sound reinforcement applications.
 Distribution of the earliest K1 systems sold was limited to a small number of touring sound companies that agreed to participate in the manufacturer's K1/Kudo Pilot Program, providing feedback to L-Acoustics’ R&D team on its field performance.

 In 2010 the manufacturer introduced the Kara and Kara(i) WST line source enclosures, and SB18 and SB18i subwoofers.

 The K1 stadium line array system was awarded the top prize for "Indispensable Technology – Audio" at the 10th annual Parnelli Awards ceremony held at the Rio All Suites Hotel & Casino in Las Vegas on October 22, 2010.

 In 2014 the K2 received the Prolight + Sound International Press Award.

+L-Acoustics is a pioneer in immersive sound for live events through their proprietary L-ISA technology.
+This technology has been deployed in many high-profile events from the Expo 2020 in Dubai to Adele's residency at the Las Vegas Colosseum, Katy Perry's Play residency at Resorts World Las Vegas, and Bon Iver's 2022 tour.

+In 2023, L-Acoustics launched the L Series during their Keynote at the Hollywood Bowl, a new concept and family of line source arrays offering substantial reduction in weight, size, and set-up time.
+A major update to L-Acoustics' immersive ecosystem was also announced with the launch of L-ISA 3.0.
+The L2 received the "best of show" award at the 2024 ISE tradeshow in Barcelona.